timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### .connect()

 Connect to the gateway.
 If session id and sequence are defined in the shard options, a resume will be attempted, otherwise a new identify will be made.
+Resolves once the shard establishes a websocket connection.

 **returns:** Promise\<void\>